Do you’re a fan of the successful editor Notepad++?

 SciTE is not as powerful as Notepad++, but is quite similar to use.
 If you don’t have an internet connection, you can edit code and texts offline.
 If you are online, there are several possibilities to use Notepad++ in the cloud.
 I describe one example in the following section.

-That is also possible with the help of providers who make applications available online on a platform.
+That is also possible thanks to providers who make applications available online on a platform.
 A good example is the provider rollApp:

 rollApp currently offers you a selection of 340+ applications (as of June 2020), which you can use immediately in your browser with the usual range of functions without installation.
 One of them is Notepad++: